 As the Spaniards have regained their typical form after a shaky start of their campaign against Switzerland, I can only see the Dutch hearts being broken for the third time in the World Cup finale.
 Not even if Paul, the Octopus took Holland’s side, I reckon.

-Spain, Holland and Germany.
+Success in the World Cup didn’t come easy for Spain, Holland and Germany.
 Dutch clubs like Ajax of Amsterdam are renowned for producing great talents from their youth academy.
 Spanish and German football associations were investing heavily to fund and develop youth football at the local level, when the English premiere league outfits were dominating European club competitions with the help of countless foreign players.
 How soon could the table be turned around?
 While Spain and Holland are contesting the World Cup final, the much hyped English team returned home with an embarrassing defeat against an inexperienced German side, whose coach was branded as running scared by the British Press.

 England fans can now only hope that the FA will appoint an English coach, recruit young players and inject investments in football development programmes across the country to prepare for the next two World Cups.